curious-attempt-bunny/today_i_learned/index.md

 ## No ipv4 address

-Having seen an ipv6 address but not ipv4.
-Try attaching to "NAT" for your VirtualBox network device instead of "Bridged Adapter".
+Having seen an ipv6 address but no ipv4 address; Try attaching to "NAT" for your VirtualBox network device instead of "Bridged Adapter".